2018 Leicester helicopter crash

-An AgustaWestland AW169 helicopter crashed shortly after take-off from King Power Stadium, home ground of Leicester City F.C. in Leicester, England, while on route to Luton Airport on 27 October 2018.
-All people on board – the pilot and four passengers, including club owner Vichai Srivaddhanaprabha – were killed in the crash.
+On 27 October 2018, a Leonardo AW169 helicopter crashed shortly after take-off from Leicester City's King Power Stadium in Leicester, England, while en route to Luton Airport.
+All people on board—the pilot and four passengers, including club chairman Vichai Srivaddhanaprabha—were killed in the crash.

 The Air Accidents Investigation Branch attributed the crash to a loss of yaw control owing to a failure of the tail rotor control linkage.

 History of the flight

-Vichai frequently travelled to and from Leicester City's matches at the King Power Stadium in the helicopter, with the Leicester Mercury describing it as "a familiar sight for Foxes fans."
+Vichai Srivaddhanaprabha frequently travelled to and from the stadium in the helicopter for Leicester City's matches, with the Leicester Mercury describing it as "a familiar sight for Foxes fans."
 On 27 October, the helicopter departed Fairoaks Airport in Surrey with the pilot and his girlfriend on board.
-It stopped at London Heliport to collect three additional passengers – Srivaddhanaprabha and two members of his staff – before departing at 14:43 BST (13:43 UTC).
+It stopped at London Heliport to collect three additional passengers—Srivaddhanaprabha and two members of his staff—before departing at 14:43 BST (13:43 UTC).
 It arrived at the Leicester City Football Club Training Ground on Belvoir Drive, 1.5 mi south of the King Power Stadium at 15:58 BST (14:58 UTC).
-All on board disembarked and traveled by car to the stadium for Leicester's game against West Ham United.
+All on board disembarked and travelled by car to the stadium for Leicester's game against West Ham United.
 The pilot and his girlfriend returned after the football match concluded and then, as was usual, flew the helicopter to the stadium to collect Srivaddhanaprabha and his two staff members.
 The helicopter was seen preparing to lift off from the pitch live on BT Sport, during a post-match broadcast.
-By this point, the coach carrying the West Ham team had departed, but some Leicester City staff and players were still in the stadium, while there remained fans of both clubs in areas outside.

 The aircraft was due to fly to Luton Airport.